yuyu78/my-healthy-recipe/README.md

 ![recipe bug](https://user-images.githubusercontent.com/76018052/129475114-f07d3835-b228-48e2-8e92-6c1b5150af4c.PNG)
 The problem was because of the for loop added in the page show_recipe, to fix the issue:
 1. Remove the for loop *for recipe in recipes* in the show_recipe.html
-2. Add the object id to the link of the recipe list so that the link pass the object id to the route
+2. Add the object id to the link of the recipe list in the homepage so that the link pass the object id to the route
 ![recipe id](https://user-images.githubusercontent.com/76018052/129477781-2c05d934-0b67-42c8-a8e1-ae39530beb7b.png)